History of Austria in Timeline

 In 2018, approximately 90% of children between the ages of three and five attended early childhood education programs in Austria.

-In September 2019, new elections were called in Austria after the collapse of the coalition government due to the "Ibiza" corruption scandal.
+In September 2019, new elections were called due to the collapse of the coalition government.

-On January 2020, a coalition government between the Austrian People's Party (ÖVP) and the Greens was sworn in with Sebastian Kurz as chancellor.
+On 7 January 2020, a coalition government between the Austrian People's Party (ÖVP) and the Greens was sworn in, with Kurz as chancellor.

-As of May 2020, Klaudia Tanner is the minister of defence in Austria.
+As of May 2020, Klaudia Tanner is the minister of defence.

 In 2020, Austria had the 14th oldest population in the world, with an average age of 44.5 years.

-In early 2020, due to the elapsing of the COVID-19 pandemic, compulsory registration for health professionals was suspended.
+In early 2020, compulsory registration for health professionals in Austria was suspended due to the COVID-19 pandemic.

-On October 2021, Chancellor Sebastian Kurz resigned following pressure from a corruption scandal.
+On 11 October 2021, Chancellor Sebastian Kurz resigned and was succeeded by Alexander Schallenberg.

-On December 2021, Karl Nehammer was sworn in as chancellor of Austria, succeeding Alexander Schallenberg.
+In December 2021, Alexander Schallenberg stepped down, and Karl Nehammer was sworn in as chancellor on 6 December 2021.

 2021: Participation in Dual Education System

-In 2021, 34.1% of secondary level II students in Austria participated in the dual education system, integrating theoretical learning with practical training.
+In 2021, 34.1% of secondary level II students in Austria participated in the dual education system, which integrates theoretical learning with practical training.

-December 2022: Austria prevented Bulgaria's and Romania's accession to the Schengen Area
+In December 2022, Austria prevented Bulgaria's and Romania's accession to the Schengen Area.

-By late spring 2022, professional activities in long-term superintendency were possible without registration until the end of the pandemic.
+By late spring 2022, professional activities in long-term superintendency were still possible without registration due to the elapsing of the COVID-19 pandemic, with the transition period still to be defined without the pandemic.

-On January 2024, Romania and Bulgaria became part of the Schengen free-travel zone.
+On 1 January 2024, Romania and Bulgaria were allowed to become part of the Schengen free-travel zone.

-As of December 2024, Austria had lifted its veto, allowing Romania and Bulgaria to become part of the Schengen free-travel zone on 1 January 2024.
+As of 9 December 2024, Austria had lifted its veto, allowing Romania and Bulgaria to become part of the Schengen free-travel zone.

-At the beginning of 2024, there were 1.8 million foreign-born residents in Austria, which is 22.3% of the total population.
+At the beginning of 2024, there were 1.8 million foreign-born residents in Austria, corresponding to 22.3% of the total population, and more than 620,100 descendants of foreign-born immigrants.

 2024: Global Innovation Index Ranking